dr-joe-wirth/phantasm/docker_build_files/README.md

 ## Source code is available at https://github.com/dr-joe-wirth/phantasm

-## This software is still under active development.

 ## If you use our software, please cite our paper
 **Automating microbial taxonomy workflows with PHANTASM: PHylogenomic ANalyses for the TAxonomy and Systematics of Microbes**

-Joseph S. Wirth & Eliot C. Bush, 2022
+Joseph S. Wirth & Eliot C. Bush, 2023

 _This manuscript is currently in revision.
 A preprint can be found on **[bioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.18.512716v1)**._
 ‎